 GoldenbergLaw is currently investigating the following hernia mesh products made by Covidien:

 - Parietene mesh

 - Progrip mesh

 GoldenbergLaw is currently investigating hernia mesh failure cases involving the above-noted product types.
-If you need a hernia mesh lawyer, our Minneapolis team has the experience to help you out.
+If you need a hernia mesh lawyer, we have the experience to help you out.
 Reach out for a free consultationDo I Qualify?

 Why Choose GoldenbergLaw?

 GoldenbergLaw has a highly experienced team of lawyers that has experience with similar drug and medical cases.
-If you find yourself in need of a hernia mesh lawsuit lawyer in Minneapolis, look no further than GoldenbergLaw.
+If you find yourself in need of a hernia mesh lawyer, look no further than GoldenbergLaw.
 Our experience with similar cases makes us the team to trust to make sure that your case is handled seriously and carefully.

 Over 30 Years of Experience

 Compassion and Respect for Clients

 Have a potential client we could help?